maria901/rsppmp3_v27/readme.txt

 - ReplayGain and the new and recommended BENormalize normalization method
 - Ability to extract to wav pcm in 16, 24 and 32 bits and FLOAT (soon to all formats too)
 - Future versions will be able to play backwards.
-- Future versions will have more features (at least this is what everyone is expecting I supose)
+- Future versions will have more features (at least this is what everyone is expecting we supose)

 			~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~